 Mission target: Earth’s ionosphere and thermosphere

-Mission duration: 2-year nominal mission at geostationary orbit; extended mission possible
+Mission duration: 2-year nominal mission; extended mission possible

 Other organizations involved: